Audric Estimé: Denver Broncos

 Estimé was drafted in the fifth round with the 147th overall pick by the Denver Broncos in the 2024 NFL draft.
 He was placed on injured reserve on September 11, 2024.
 On October 12, he returned to the active roster.
 In Week 16 against the Los Angeles Chargers, he scored his first NFL touchdown.
 Prior to the Broncos' wild card matchup against the Buffalo Bills, Estimé was benched and listed as inactive in favor of Tyler Badie, who had recently been activated from injured reserve.

 Early in the 2025 offseason, Estimé competed with Badie in addition to Jaleel McLaughlin, Blake Watson, and second-round rookie RJ Harvey.
 Ahead of training camp, the Broncos also signed veteran running back J. K. Dobbins.
 By the beginning of the preseason, Estimé was fifth in the rotation.
 On August 25, 2025, he was waived by the Broncos.

 Philadelphia Eagles

 On August 29, 2025, Estimé signed with the Philadelphia Eagles practice squad.
 He was released by the Eagles on October 14.

 New Orleans Saints

 On October 21, 2025, Estimé was signed to the New Orleans Saints' practice squad.
 On November 5, he was promoted to the active roster.
+Estimé played his first game of the season on December 7, where he ran for 11 yards from three carries in an upset victory over the Tampa Bay Buccaneers.
+In a Week 17 win over the Tennessee Titans, he recorded a career-high 94 rushing yards and one touchdown.

+On September 22, 2026, Estimé was waived by the Saints with an injury settlement.